laravel/docs/dusk.md

 <a name="pages"></a>
 ## Pages

 Sometimes, tests require several complicated actions to be performed in sequence.
 This can make your tests harder to read and understand.
-Pages allow you to define expressive actions that may then be performed on a given page using a single method.
-Pages also allow you to define short-cuts to common selectors for your application or a single page.
+Dusk Pages allow you to define expressive actions that may then be performed on a given page via a single method.
+Pages also allow you to define short-cuts to common selectors for your application or for a single page.

 <a name="generating-pages"></a>
 ### Generating Pages

-To generate a page object, use the `dusk:page` Artisan command.
-All page objects will be placed in the `tests/Browser/Pages` directory:
+To generate a page object, execute the `dusk:page` Artisan command.
+All page objects will be placed in your application's `tests/Browser/Pages` directory:

     php artisan dusk:page Login